 - The cohort will be capped at nine participants in order to allow for personalized coaching and development, ensure equal participation for all involved, as well create space for cohort members to connect with each other and not just the facilitators.

 - Regardless of your context or the size culture of your church, if you are the one currently tasked with moving your people deeper into community and farther out on mission, this cohort is for you.
 You might be the lead pastor, an associate pastor, or another key leader.
 You might be tasked with leading the education department, developing an overarching spiritual formation philosophy, or overseeing and launching small groups.
 Though cohort participants serve in diverse roles, they all share a common goal of equipping their people for the Great Commandment and the Great Commission.

 What will participants receive?

-- The four and half days of training have been deliberately spread across three one-and-a-half day development gatherings spanning a twelve month time period in order to give participants ample time to implement strategies, make changes in their personal health and development, and receive coaching, encouragement, and accountability along the way.
+- The four days of training have been deliberately spread across across two two-day development gatherings spanning a six month time period in order to give participants ample time to implement strategies, make changes in their personal health and development, and receive coaching, encouragement, and accountability along the way.
 Making changes that last will take time, encouragement, and single-minded attention.

-- The three development gatherings will be hosted by staff of The Village Church in Dallas/Ft.
+- The two development gatherings will be hosted by staff of The Village Church in Dallas/Ft.
 Worth, TX and staff of Frontline Church in Oklahoma City, OK.

-- For twelve months after the initial September gathering of the cohort, participants will have access to scheduled phone coaching as they seek to grow personally as well as lead change within their ministry context.
+- After the initial gathering of the cohort, participants will have access to scheduled phone coaching as they seek to grow personally as well as lead change within their ministry context.

 - Participants will be given opportunities for ongoing relationship and mutual development with other cohort participants.
 As they look back on these kinds of experiences, cohort participants often point to the relationships formed with other cohort members as the element that pays the greatest dividend over time.